aldenho52/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a javascript library for building interactive user interfaces.
+It consists of an vast library of react components which interact with the virtual DOM, making the javascript rendering process much more efficient and faster.

 1. Describe component state.

+Component state is a javascript object that is managed by react components.
+Its a set value that can change according to interactivity with the user or changes in the web page, loading, etc.

 1. Describe props.

+props are parameters passed from component to component, are a part of each component and can be used throughout react to transfer necessary data.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are added functions in react whenever rendering happens or changes to a specific variable or state.
+They allow you to instruct your DOM to run certain functions when certain changes happen, upon first render, or whenever your DOM re renders.
+Its a react hook to changes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.